 As such, if you like one model, but you don’t need the level of performance it provides, you can easily downgrade to something a bit more modest (and less expensive).
 We’ve made sure to note the downgraded versions of the modems in this lineup, too, though we list the most powerful option of each line in the table above.

 The Linksys CM3024 is the first modem in our lineup.
-This particular modem isn’t the newest model in our lineup, but it offers a good balance of performance and quality at a good price.
+This particular modem isn’t the newest model in our list, but it offers a good balance of performance and quality at a good price.
 This particular line of modems comes in three performance tiers, which are as follows:

 - The mid-tier model, the CM3016, which can provide speeds up to 686 Mbps, has 16 downstream channels and 4 upstream channels, and is rated for plans up to 250 Mbps